chakibo004/Volund_FrontEnd/README.md

 Streamlit Chat and Location Query Application

-This application is a Streamlit-based web app that allows users to authenticate, manage chat sessions, and query location data.
+This application is a Streamlit-based web app that enables users to authenticate, manage chat sessions, and query location data.
 It leverages various APIs for authentication, session management, and location querying, and integrates with Folium and Pydeck for mapping and visualization.
 Features

-    User Authentication: Users can sign up, log in, and manage their sessions.
+    User Authentication: Sign up, log in, and manage user sessions.
-    Session Management: Users can view their chat history and start new chats.
+    Session Management: View chat history and start new chats.
-    Location Query: Users can query location data based on longitude and latitude.
+    Location Query: Query location data based on longitude and latitude.
-    Place Visualization: Displays queried locations on an interactive map using Folium.
+    Place Visualization: Display queried locations on an interactive map using Folium.
-    AI Interaction: Communicates with an AI backend to process and respond to queries.
+    AI Interaction: Communicate with an AI backend to process and respond to queries.

 Requirements